 Borrow the portable exhibition

-If you would be interested in borrowing these panels and displaying them free of charge; or if you would like to know when and where they will be displayed, please get in touch with us at email@example.com and keep an eye out on the website!
+If you would be interested in borrowing these panels and displaying them free of charge, or if you would like to know when and where they will be displayed, please get in touch with us at firstname.lastname@example.org.

 By Laura Varley, First World War Project Placement Student.